 Samsung’s Financial Profile

 As you can see from the table above, Samsung is a juggernaut of a company.
-So while TVs, mobile phones and other electronic devices are its largest money-maker on an international scale, Samsung’s presence in other areas of the market gives it ample internal diversification.
-When you take this information and combine it with the impressive past growth Samsung has experienced, the company establishes itself in blue-chip stock territory.
+So while TVs, mobile phones and other electronic devices are its largest money-maker on an international scale, Samsung’s presence in other market areas gives it ample internal diversification.
+When you take this information and combine it with the impressive past growth Samsung has experienced, the company establishes itself in the blue-chip stock territory.

 Should You Buy Samsung Stock?